Rams Front Office Roster | Los Angeles Rams - therams.com

 DELIVERING A GLOBAL DESTINATION

-In a marriage of sports, retail, commercial and residential development, Kroenke constructed a 3.1 million-square-foot stadium expandable up to 100,000 seats that will anchor an urban village, complete with a 6,000-seat performance venue called The YouTube Theater, 300 boutique hotel rooms, 2,500 modern residences, more than 1.5 million square feet of retail, office, conference and meeting space.
+In a marriage of sports, retail, commercial and residential development, Kroenke constructed a 3.1 million-square-foot stadium expandable up to 100,000 seats that anchors an urban village, complete with a 6,000-seat performance venue called The YouTube Theater, 300 boutique hotel rooms, 2,500 modern residences, more than 1.5 million square feet of retail, office, conference and meeting space.
 More than 20 acres of public parks, open space, pedestrian walkways and bicycle paths will divide the district into thirds, offering residents and visitors a regional gathering place in the center of the Los Angeles basin.

 "(The) project is uniquely tied to Kroenke's vision of where global sports and entertainment are heading and his zeal to be at the forefront," sports reporter Liz Clarke detailed in The Washington Post in 2019.